ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Character Details/Classes/Classes.md

 	~~Illumination~~
 	~~Mutation~~
 	~~Regeneration~~
-## ~~Apothecary~~

-*Experiments with a wide array of scientific discoveries and lethal bombs.
-Combining science and magic together in unholy concoctions, an alchemist brews up explosives and transmutative potions on the fly.
-(Source: Valda’s Spire of Secrets)*

-### <u>Subclasses - Fields of Study</u>
-*All alchemists learn the basics of their science: the elements, chemical reactions, and alchemical formulae.
-Beyond that, alchemists pick up a specialty, which they practice and research in depth.*

-*Some focus on the healing arts, and some focus on destruction, while others focus on research or potion-brewing.
-Fields of study are as varied as the alchemists who research them and have applications equally as diverse.*

-**Armorist Field**
-	You study mind-affecting alchemy, specializing in the brewing of potions that produce strong emotional responses in their drinkers.
-While love potions are by far the most popular product, you can craft pungent pheromone bombs that can soften the hearts of even the most terrible monsters.
-**Apothecary Field**
-	You study the science of apothecary, specializing in potions and herbology that relate to healing.
-You can create a steady source of income using your skills, and you’re an invaluable member in any adventuring party.
-**Dynamo Engineer Field**
-	You study the concepts of an early alchemical thesis: *if the fundamental energy of magic could be captured within physical substance, there would be no need for magic-users*.
-You create and iterate small devices known as dynamos, which store and manipulate arcane energy.
-**Mad Bomber Field**
-	You study explosives and pyrotechnics, specializing in things that burn, blast and blow things up.
-You are constantly trying to improve the lethality and effectiveness of your IEDs, devoted to finding the perfect explosion.
-**Mutagenist Field**
-	You study the transmutative properties of elixirs and potions, specializing in the creation of mutagens.
-The keystone of transmutation, mutagens transform your body, granting supernatural strength or speed, additional limbs, or turning your skin into a stone-like material.
-**Venomsmith Field**
-	You study the the effects of various poisons and coatings, specializing in the art of crafting deadly and debilitating poisons.
-You pursue the darker side of alchemy, lending your expertise to assassin’s guilds or political rivals in exchange for money, power, and the elevation of your research.
-**Xenoalchemist Field**
-	You study the relation between alchemy and the body, more specifically your body.
-Specializing in experimenting on themselves, you modify or even attach new body parts, augmenting your abilities and toeing the line of morality.

-Guide to Drakkenheim
-~~Alienist~~
-Chemist
-Exorcist
-Mutagenist
-Pathogenist
-Reanimator
 ## Artificer

 *Uses ingenuity and magic to unlock extraordinary capabilities in objects and constructs.
 Artificers see magic as a complex system waiting to be decoded, and then harnessed in their spells and inventions.* ***(Source: Tasha’s Cauldron of Everything)***